MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/encumbrance.md

 ## Encumbrance liquidations

 Some actions reduce, or liquidate, encumbrances.
-A liquidation is a reduction in the encumbered amount due to posting a receipt, closing or canceling a purchase order or line item, or reducing the quantity ordered or unit cost of the purchase order line item.
+A liquidation is a reduction in the encumbered amount due to posting a receipt, closing or cancelling a purchase order or line item, or reducing the quantity ordered or unit cost of the purchase order line item.

 - Closed or canceled purchase orders